 - A z-score of +1.3 means the value is 1.3 SDs above average, placing it at approximately the 90th percentile.

-- Use a z-table to convert any z-score into a cumulative probability or percentile rank.
+- A z-table converts any z-score into a cumulative probability or percentile rank.

 - To reverse the process and find a value for a target percentile, use x = μ + z × σ.

-- Z-scores standardise measurements, making it valid to compare a science exam result with an English exam result — or a portfolio return with a benchmark.
+- Z-scores standardize measurements, so comparing a science exam result with an English exam result, or a portfolio return with a benchmark, becomes valid.

 - In finance, the same logic powers the Sharpe ratio and Altman Z-Score for risk assessment.